Membership

 Prerequisite: Committee members must have been an ACVS Diplomate for at least five years.

-When to apply: The next call for volunteers for the Examination Committee will occur in December 2023 for volunteers to begin in June 2024.
+When to apply: The next call for volunteers for the Examination Committee will occur in December 2024.

 Responsibilities: The Maintenance of Certification Committee (MCC) provides guidance to Diplomates concerning maintenance of certification (MOC) requirements; reviews and evaluates all Diplomate requests for approval of additional activities for MOC credit; conducts audits of Diplomate MOC records; and makes recommendations to the Board of Regents for certification renewal and changes to the Approved Activities List.
 In addition, the committee reviews and makes recommendations to the Board of Regents regarding reinstatement of formerly board-certified individuals and hardship extension requests.

-Committee meetings: MCC business is conducted primarily by conference calls and email, with 10 or more conference calls per year.
+Committee meetings: MCC business is conducted primarily using Zoom or MS Teams and email, with five or more calls per year.

 Workload: Moderate.
 Diplomate additional activity requests are reviewed year-round.
-Workload is heaviest during the annual audit, which takes place November–December.
+MOC record audit results are reviewed November–December.

 Term of service: Three years.
 Terms begin August 1 and end July 31.